lperry022/owasp-scanner/README.md

 # OWASP PR Scanner

 This tool scans Python files for security vulnerabilities based on the **OWASP Top 10**.
-It is designed for lightweight static analysis of pull requests, helping developers catch common issues early.
+It is designed for lightweight static analysis of pull requests, helping developers catch common issues early and enforce secure coding practices.

 ---

 ## ✅ Current Functionality

-The scanner detects potential vulnerabilities using static analysis (regex + simple logic).
+The scanner detects vulnerabilities using static analysis (regex + simple heuristics).
+It groups results by OWASP Top 10 category and highlights severity with colour-coded output.

 Implemented rules:

 - **A01: Injection**
   - Detects unparameterized SQL queries
   - Flags SQL built with string concatenation or f-strings

 - **A02: Broken Access Control**
   - Detects Flask routes without authentication decorators

 - **A03: Sensitive Data Exposure (Cryptographic Failures)**
-  - Detects weak hashing algorithms (e.g., MD5, SHA1)
+  - Detects weak hashing algorithms (MD5, SHA1)
-  - Flags hardcoded sensitive values (secrets, passwords, API keys)
+  - Flags hardcoded secrets, API keys, and default passwords
-  - Warns about unsafe patterns like environment variable fallbacks if misused
+  - Warns about unsafe fallback values

+- **A04: Insecure Design**
+  - Flags insecure “TODO” markers, temporary overrides, or auth bypass notes

 - **A05: Security Misconfiguration**
   - Detects `debug=True` in Flask apps
-  - Flags permissive host settings (e.g., `ALLOWED_HOSTS = ['*']`)
+  - Flags permissive host settings (`ALLOWED_HOSTS = ['*']`)
   - Insecure cookie/CSRF flags
   - Hardcoded Flask secrets

+- **A06: Vulnerable and Outdated Components**
+  - Detects dependency pins like `flask==0.12` or `django==1.11`
+  - Helps identify outdated or risky components

 - **A07: Identification and Authentication Failures**
-  - Detects default credentials (`admin`, `password`, etc.)
+  - Detects default credentials (`admin`, `password`)
-  - Flags routes like `/login` without authentication checks
+  - Flags login routes without auth checks
-  - Warns about disabled TLS verification in requests (`verify=False`)
+  - Warns about disabled TLS verification (`verify=False`)

+- **A08: Software and Data Integrity Failures**
+  - Detects dangerous use of `eval()`
+  - Warns about unsafe deserialization (`pickle.load`)
+  - Flags subprocess calls with `shell=True`

+- **A09: Security Logging and Monitoring Failures**
+  - Detects print statements in auth flows
+  - Flags bare `except:` blocks with no logging
+  - Warns when secrets are printed to stdout

+- **A10: Server-Side Request Forgery (SSRF)**
+  - Detects unvalidated user input passed into `requests.get/post`

 ---

 ## 📂 Test Cases

 - **`test_positive.py`**
-  Triggers multiple rules (A01, A02, A03, A05, A07) in one file.
+  A deliberately vulnerable file that triggers all implemented OWASP rules (A01–A10).

 - **`test_negative.py`**
-  Safe code sample — should pass with **no findings** (used for regression testing).
+  A safe baseline file with secure practices — should pass with **no findings**.
+  Used for regression testing and validation.

 ---

-## 🚧 Planned Features (Remaining OWASP Top 10)

-- **A04: Insecure Design** (missing access control design patterns)
-- **A06: Vulnerable and Outdated Components** (dependency scanning)
-- **A08: Software and Data Integrity Failures** (e.g., unsafe deserialization)
-- **A09: Security Logging and Monitoring Failures** (e.g., missing audit logging)
-- **A10: Server-Side Request Forgery (SSRF)**
+## 🎨 Output Example

+- Findings are grouped by OWASP category (A01–A10)
+- Severity levels are **colour-coded**:
+  - 🔴 High
+  - 🟠 Medium
+  - 🟢 Low

+Example:
+=== A01: Injection (2 findings) ===
+Summary: High: 2

+• Line 60 | Severity HIGH | Confidence MEDIUM
+→ SQL query created via string concatenation: ...

 ---